Keidel: Giants Fans' Fears Come To Life In Monday Night Stinker

 MORE: WFAN Morning Show: Jets Were Supposed To Stink — Giants Have No Excuses

 In Monday night’s 24-10 loss to Detroit, the Giants would have made Coughlin cough up his lunch.
 They were absurdly sloppy, from whistle to gun, from turnovers to brutal penalties.
-Perhaps the most glaring or memorable penalty was during a first-and-goal on the Lions’ 1-yard-line, when they got flagged for a delay of game.
-Which is not only stupid, but inexcusable, especially on your home field.
+Perhaps the most glaring or memorable penalty was during a first-and-goal on the Lions’ 1-yard-line, when they got flagged for holding.
 The Giants got no closer to the goal line and wound up kicking a field goal.
 Instead of inching to 17-14, making them a field goal from tying the game, they were down a full touchdown, 17-10.

 And for all the talk about Big Blue owning the Big Apple and Gang Green looking like a high school club, and for all of Jets coach Todd Bowles’ incompetence and McAdoo’s ingenuity, here’s a stat that will demand a double take: Over the last seven games, the Jets have scored 111 points while the Giants have scored 92.